middyjs/middy/docs/README.md

 In the spirit of Open Source Software, everyone is very welcome to contribute to this repository.
 Feel free to [raise issues](https://github.com/middyjs/middy/issues) or to [submit Pull Requests](https://github.com/middyjs/middy/pulls).

-Before contributing to the project, make sure to have a look at our [Code of Conduct](/CODE_OF_CONDUCT.md).
+Before contributing to the project, make sure to have a look at our [Code of Conduct](/.github/CODE_OF_CONDUCT.md).

-If you are a maintainer and want to release a new version of Middy, consult the dedicated [RELEASE manual](/RELEASE.md).

 ## License